LoganConnor44/anki-templates/readme.md

     * Numbered Pinyin
 * Have the Anki knowledge to set up Card Types (Notes) for the different cards they would like to utilize for their study.

+# Features

+Aside from making your flashcards look pretty, this project has two note-worthy features:
+1. Stroke Order Animation
+    * On the answer side of the writing cards, the hanzi will animate the stroke order by default.
+2. Pleco Integration
+    * At any time, the user can click the hanzi they are shown and the card will automatically open Pleco (very popular dictionary mobile application).

 # beautify-chinese-study API

 The available attributes are as followed for the custom html element.